 Officially, the Kennedy administration decided to accept the terms of the first message and ignore the second Khrushchev letter entirely.
 Privately, however, American officials also agreed to withdraw their nation’s missiles from Turkey.
 U.S. Attorney General Robert Kennedy (1925-68) personally delivered the message to the Soviet ambassador in Washington, and on October 28, the crisis drew to a close.

 Both the Americans and Soviets were sobered by the Cuban Missile Crisis.
 The following year, a direct “hot line” communication link was installed between Washington and Moscow to help defuse similar situations, and the superpowers signed two treaties related to nuclear weapons.
-The Cold War was far from over, though.
+The Cold War was and the nuclear arms race was far from over, though.
 In fact, another legacy of the crisis was that it convinced the Soviets to increase their investment in an arsenal of intercontinental ballistic missiles capable of reaching the U.S. from Soviet territory.